We’ve partnered with Cashplus to help KashFlow customers manage their expenses using a prepaid card solution.

 Delaying the processing and payment of personal expenses could produce problems in both your personal and business cash flow.
 If you delay in paying employee expenses, then you may also face problems with reduced morale.

-Unfortunately, delays can be common when you use a manual system – which is why it’s worth looking at expense managements tools like those available in KashFlow.
-Our online accounting software will allow you to enter and track your expenses from one place.
+Unfortunately, delays can be common when you use a manual system – which is why it’s worth looking at expense management tools like those available in KashFlow.
+Our bookkeeping software will allow you to enter and track your expenses from one place.

 We’ve also recently introduced a “Quick Add” feature that means you can add out-of-pocket expenses like coffee, food or transport tickets with just one click.
 Systems like this mean that you’re no longer stacking receipts up until you have a chance to sort through them, you’re simply logging them and paying them as you go!
 Take a look.

 One of the most effective ways to manage employee expenses through your business is to create a company expenses policy.
 A company expenses policy should outline what you will and won’t pay for.

 You should make sure that your expenses policy is clear and concise; too much small print will lead to confusion.
 If it isn’t clear whether or not an expense is permitted, employees will likely try to apply for it.
 This creates a lot of paperwork – so taking the time to clarify and pare down your policy in the beginning will save you admin time in the long run.